microlinkhq/browserless/README.md

 type:`number`

-Wait a quantity of time, selector or function using [page.waitForTimeout](https://github.com/puppeteer/puppeteer/blob/main/docs/api.md#pagewaitfortimeoutmilliseconds).
+Wait a quantity time in milliseconds.

 ##### waitUntil